seanslma/maki/Python/Serialization/Performance.md

 - hdfstore

 ## pickle
-Now pickle is the way to go
+Now pickle is the way to go.
+The data stored within Redis is not portable across different versions of Python and programming languages.
 ```py
 %%timeit -r 3 -n 3
 pickle.loads(pickle.dumps(d))